CST1229/cmdlib/README.md

 A tiny library for handling commands for bots made using [irc-framework](https://github.com/kiwiirc/irc-framework).

-Mostly on GitHub for (probably) easier type stuff and to not have to copy it into the bot's code.
+Mostly on GitHub for (probably) easier type stuff (because it's a separate package) and to not have to copy it into the bot's code.
 Not really meant for other people to use (at least, not yet).

 ## Usage